 Injuries sustained by children whilst NOT IN our care

 School of Play requests that parents/carers inform a member of the team of any accidents or injuries that a child has sustained whilst in their care at home or elsewhere.
-The injuries on arrival form is then completed by parents/carers and signed by all necessary parties.
+The injuries on arrival form are then completed by parents/carers and signed by all necessary parties.
 These will then be a traceable record.
 Where parents are unable to complete the form immediately, a team member must fill in the notes section on the form with the information given and then ask the parent to complete the form at the first available opportunity, ensuring it is factually correct.

 When collecting children from classrooms, school or any other activity sessions and an injury is observed, the staff should seek an explanation and an Injuries on Arrival form should be completed if the other party has not already completed an accident form and given a copy to the staff member.
 Explanations can then be given to parents/carers and all parties can sign the relevant documentation.

 School of Play requires staff to complete safeguarding training every two years with an external agency as a mandatory requirement.
 In addition to this staff are required attend team meetings where safeguarding will be discussed, complete online refresher/training courses around safeguarding and associated subjects, take part in safeguarding scenarios and attend regular supervision meetings.